zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

   http://www.python.org/download

-You also need to add the Ice bin directory to your PATH, for example:

-  > set PATH=<Ice installation root directory>\bin;%PATH%

-Finally, set PYTHONPATH so that the Python interpreter is able to load the Ice extension.
-For a 32-bit Python installation, use this setting:

-  > set PYTHONPATH=<Ice installation root directory>\python

-For a 64-bit Python installation, use this setting instead:

-  > set PYTHONPATH=<Ice installation root directory>\python\x64

 To run a demo, open a Command Prompt, change to the desired demo directory, and type 'python Server.py' to start the server.
 In a separate Command Prompt window, type 'python Client.py' to run the